 What is a brain tumor?

-Brain tumors can be malignant (cancerous) or benign (not cancerous).
-Some tumors grow quickly; others are slow-growing.
+Brain tumors can be malignant (cancerous) or benign (noncancerous).
+Some tumors grow quickly, while others are slow growing.

 Only about one-third of brain tumors are cancerous.
-But whether they are cancerous or not, brain tumors can impair brain function if they grow large enough to press on surrounding nerves, blood vessels and tissue.
+But whether they’re cancerous or not, brain tumors can impact brain function and your health if they grow large enough to press on surrounding nerves, blood vessels and tissue.

-Tumors that develop in the brain are called primary tumors.
-Tumors that spread to the brain after forming in a different part of the body are called secondary tumors or metastatic tumors.
-This article focuses on primary tumors.
-There are more than 100 types of primary brain and spinal cord tumors.
+Tumors that develop in your brain are called primary tumors.
+Tumors that spread to your brain after forming in a different part of your body are called secondary tumors, or metastatic brain tumors.
+This article focuses on primary brain tumors.

 What are the types of brain tumors?